ho1ger/blackburn/README.md

 # Blackburn

-Blackburn is a clear and responsive theme for [Hugo](//gohugo.io).
-The changes of this fork enhance Blackburn's capabilities regarding photo blogging.
+Blackburn is a clear and responsive theme for [Hugo](//gohugo.io) originally developed by [yoshiharuyamashita](https://github.com/yoshiharuyamashita/blackburn).

+The changes of my fork enhance Blackburn's capabilities regarding photo blogging.
 A description is provided in the section "Featured Photo".

 ## Overview